 File No: CP.329

 Responsible Executive Officer: Director Strategic Projects & Infrastructure

 Reporting Author: Project Manager

-Date of Report: 27 April 2016

-Applicant/Proponent: Nil

-Disclosure of Interest: Nil

-Attachment(s) Confidential - Hall Roof Remedial Variation Draft Project Timeline
+Attachment(s) 1.
+Confidential - Hall Roof Remedial Variation

+2. Draft Project Timeline

 For Council to consider revoking the resolution relating to a scope change to the Dampier Community Hub Project to include additional roof works to the Dampier Community Hall and to seek Council's consideration to proceed to call tenders for Roof Sheeting Scope of Works as detailed in this report.